Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons17.md

 - 🗒️ NOTE

 >> You might recall using the `new` keyword when deploying a contract.
 In this context, however, it resets the funders array to a zero-sized, blank address array.

+## Conclusion
+- In this lesson, we learned how to reset the funders array by either iterating through its elements or creating a new zero-sized array.
+This step is crucial for completing the `withdraw` function and ensuring the contract's data is properly managed.